 Think of Vancouver House as a giant curtain, at the moment of being pulled back to reveal the world to Vancouver and Vancouver to the world.Bjarke Ingels, Founding Partner, Bjarke Ingels Group

-Gillespie’s vision for community building did not end in Vancouver.
-Recognizing the need to create a better world, he was the first sponsor of World Housing by activating the world’s first one-for-one real estate gifting model.
-His vision housed 2,000 Cambodian people living in uninhabitable shacks and transformed their lives forever.
+By activating the world’s first one-for-one real estate gifting model, his inspiring vision housed 2,000 Cambodian people living in uninhabitable shacks, changing their lives forever.